by Michael Corcoran

 Walt flashed back to the day the kid bragged to him that he could show up at at a Chicago Bulls home game with a nickel in his pocket and go home with $2,000 at the end of the night.
 When Walt he didn’t believe him- how would you get the first ticket?- the kid said watch me, and cocked his ballcap around to its standard position.

-There were about 10 people in line, with a couple and their friend at the end.
+There were about 10 people in the ticket line outside Chicago Stadium (actually an arena), with a couple and their friend at the end.
 The kid, with Walt close behind, was almost next to the trio when he whirled around.
 “Excuse me, Mister,” he said to Walt.
 “I’ve never been inside to see my hero Michael, but if you take a picture I can show my Momma.
 It’ll look like I was at the game and she’ll be so happy.”
-Tondric handed over the disposable camera and Walt pretended to take a picture of him, with the marquee as a backdrop.
+Tondric handed over the disposable camera, which didn’t have any shots left, so Walt pretended to take a picture of him, with the marquee as a backdrop.
 “Thank you, sir!” said the kid, suddenly more Irkel than Ice Cube, as Walt walked away, shaking his head.

 After a few minutes the couple and their friend approached Tondric with a ticket in hand.
 “We were going to sell it, but it would be cooler to get a true fan into the game,” the single man said.
 The three had broad smiles.
 Tondric clasped his hands as if in prayer.
 “You are so kind.”
 As they walked away, the kid smiled at Walt, who was 20 yards away, trying to interview another scalper.
 “I’ll be in in a minute, gotta find my little brother,” the kid said to the three Samaritans.
 “You wouldn’t happen to have another one, would you?”